+PWS are defined as systems that provide drinking water to: (1) 15 or more service connections; or (2) regularly serves at least 25 individuals daily for at least 60 days per year (see Table 2-2).
 PWS, which are regulated by DDW, are required to submit water samples of their raw and delivered water for a broad suite of regulated constituents on various schedules that depend on the constituent and the source water context.
 All PWS data on water quality, source locations, service areas, and historical data are publicly available on the State Water Board website.
 The California Environmental Health Tracking Program (CEHTP) maintains a dataset of PWS boundaries in California.
 These data are provided to CEHTP by the water systems.

 Figure 3-4 provides the locations of PWS boundaries within the proposed KWA Management Zone.
-There are 230 Public Water Systems with known GIS boundary data in the KWA Management Zone.
-Eleven of these systems are located within some portion of the Southern Portion (Tulare Lake Subbasin Area) of the proposed KWA Management Zone.
-Not all of these systems are currently active, according to the State Water Board's Drinking Water Watch (https://sdwis.waterboards.ca.gov/PDWW/, accessed in January 2021).
+There are 225 Public Water Systems with known GIS boundary data in the KWA Management Zone.
+Ten of these systems are located within some portion of the Southern Portion (Tulare Lake Subbasin and a small portion of the Kaweah Subbasin) of the proposed KWA Management Zone.
+Not all of these systems are currently active, according to the State Water Board's Drinking Water Watch (https://sdwis.waterboards.ca.gov/PDWW/, accessed in July, 2022).

-3.1.5.2.
+3.1.1.2.
 State Small Water Systems